MicrosoftDocs/win32/desktop-src/WinHttp/error-messages.md

 ---
-Description: 'The error values identified in this topic are returned by GetLastError when one of the Microsoft Windows HTTP Services (WinHTTP) functions fails.' ms.assetid: 'c8a863cd-d36c-4ec8-ac49-0b714a5e4cc2'
+Description: The error values identified in this topic are returned by GetLastError when one of the Microsoft Windows HTTP Services (WinHTTP) functions fails. ms.assetid: c8a863cd-d36c-4ec8-ac49-0b714a5e4cc2
 title: Error Messages
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Error Messages